Efavirenz (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Do not take Atripla® while you are being treated with this medicine.
+- Do not take Atripla® while you are being treated with this medicine, unless your doctor tells you to.
 Atripla® also has efavirenz in it.

 Warnings While Using This Medicine

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.
 Use 2 forms of birth control during your treatment time and for at least 12 weeks after your last dose.
 Birth control pills may not work while you are using efavirenz, so do not use a hormone method as a form of birth control.
 Use a barrier method plus another type.
 Talk with your doctor about what choice is best for you.